This cheap mirrorless camera is nearly three years old, but it’s trending right now

-This cheap mirrorless camera is nearly three years old, but it’s beating out pro bodies on one retailer’s best-seller list
+This cheap mirrorless camera is nearly three years old, but it’s beating out pro bodies on this store’s best-seller list

-The Canon EOS R100, Sony A7 V, and Canon EOS R6 Mark III top the list of top trending cameras at B&H for the first month of 2026
+The Canon EOS R100, Sony A7 V, and Canon EOS R6 Mark III top the list of top trending cameras at one US retailer for the first month of 2026

-The end of 2025 brought a handful of exciting mirrorless models, including the Sony A7 V and the Canon EOS R6 Mark III, but the mirrorless body topping the B&H list of trending mirrorless cameras is actually a beginner model that’s nearly three years old: The Canon EOS R100.
+The end of 2025 brought a handful of exciting mirrorless models, including the Sony A7 V and the Canon EOS R6 Mark III, but the mirrorless body topping the US retailer B&H's list of trending mirrorless cameras is actually a beginner model that’s nearly three years old: The Canon EOS R100.

 B&H recently shared its list of trending mirrorless cameras for the month of January 2026 with Digital Camera World.
 That list hints that these are some of the most popular mirrorless cameras in the US right now: